 Family Tax Benefit

 This Centrelink benefit is provided to families to assist them with the costs of raising children.
-This payment is especially useful to the families with the single source of income.
+This payment is especially useful to families with a single source of income.

 Family Tax Benefit has two parts, called FTB A supplement and FTB B supplement.
 Depending on your family income and how many children you have, you can get either FTB A or FTB B or both.
 You can find all the gory details here – https://www.humanservices.gov.au/individuals/services/centrelink/family-tax-benefit/payment-rates

-Understanding what means family income is important.
+Understanding what consists of family income is important.
 Most people consider family income as just taxable income.
 It’s not!

 Family income basically means the sum of taxable income, superannuation contributions and foreign income for you and your spouse for a year.
 It also includes other things such as fringe benefits, pensions, investment losses, but for most of the cases, the above three things should be good enough.

-Apart from income criteria above, you must have a dependent child because obviously it is meant as the income support for raising children.
+Apart from the income criteria above, you must have a dependent child to get this benefit.
+This should be obvious, as the payment is meant to be a financial aid for raising children.
 Also, your child must be up to date with all the immunisations prescribed in the national immunisation program schedule.
 If you don’t, there won’t be any child-related benefits.

 2018 Waiting Period Changes